 Earlier works include Earth Chants, scored for men’s voices, piano, organ, didgeridoo, percussion, and wine glasses, a commission from the Seattle Men’s Chorus and performed in St. Mark’s Cathedral as part of the acclaimed theatre piece, Fool’s Passion.
 Also commissioned by the Seattle Men’s Chorus, Do not weep is scored for men’s chorus, bass solo, trombone, and piano, and is recorded on the SMC Pink Album CD.
 Other works have been premiered or performed by such Seattle ensembles as The Bainbridge Chorale, the Northwest Chamber Chorus, The Seattle Choral Company, and Kirkland Choral Society.

 Some recent choral works include Yet, Love Endures, commissioned by Ædonis and released on their AMORE CD, …stars to hold, commissioned by The Esoterics and recorded on their NOTTURNA CD, Winter Reverie, commissioned by the Seattle Women’s Chorus and performed in their 2006 winter concert, Songs of Enlightenment, a three-movement work that sets texts from various Buddhist traditions and which is recorded on The Esoterics’ MANDALA CD, and two settings of Shelley poems Hymn to the Moon, and Song of Apollo, recorded on The Esoterics’ OURANIA CD.
-Additionally, Donald recently composed Four Songs of the Seasons for the youth chorus, Kaleidoscope, and which will be available soon for purchase through Imagine Music Publishing company.
+Additionally, Donald recently composed Four Songs of the Seasons for the youth chorus, Kaleidoscope, which will be available soon for purchase through the J.W.
+Pepper music publishing company.
 Works in progress include settings of Wendell Berry poems and a set of pieces titled Choral Nocturnes.